KayChansiri/Demo_GBT/README.md

 Less influential features include age and the dataset origins like dataset_Switzerland and dataset_Hungary.
 Some features, such as dataset_Cleveland, fbs (fasting blood sugar), and certain ECG results, have zero importance, suggesting they do not add any predictive value to the model.

-For the full code snippets, please feel free to visit my GitHub page here.